Retailing

 of higher end goods in the discounters (e.g. Martha Stewart housewares at

-store sales have dropped from 25% to 15% (as of late 1998).
+store sales dropped from 25% to 15%.
+This continues today--a trend solidified

 - Watch Your Employer Carefully